-The Code of Audit Practice sets out four audit dimensions which set a common framework for all public sector audits in Scotland.
-Our audit work will consider how the Council is addressing these and we will report our conclusions in our annual report to the Governance and Scrutiny Committee in September 2019.
+The Code of Audit Practice sets our four audit dimensions which set a common framework for all public sector audits in Scotland.
+Our audit work will consider how the Council is addressing these and we will report our conclusions in our interim report to the Audit Committee in June 2019 and our annual report to the Audit Committee in September 2019.
 In particular, our work will focus on: